sourcegraph/about/blogposts/2020/what-happens-when-a-successful-product-gets-its-first-design-team.md

 title: "What happens when a successful product gets its first design team..."
 author: Alicja Suska
 authorUrl: https://alicjasuska.com
-publishDate:
+publishDate: 2020-09-11T18:00-07:00
 tags: [blog]
-slug: what-happens-when-a-successful-product-gets-its-first-design-team.md
+slug: what-happens-when-a-successful-product-gets-its-first-design-team
-heroImage: TBD
-published: false
+published: true
 ---

 We are happy to announce that the Sourcegraph design team has grown from 0 to 3! 🎉